 5. RIBA has more than 44,000 chartered members.

 RIBA is a member organization with a strong family of 44,000 members.
 Consisting of professionals as well as student members, the chartered members are entitled to call themselves chartered architects and append the post-nominal letters, RIBA, after their names.
 The professional members are spread across the UK, the US, as well as other countries.
-They relish the recognition, standards, training, and support of RIBA.
+They relish the recognition, standards, training, and support of it.
 These members work with their respective governments to improve the design quality of public buildings, new homes, and communities, as a whole.

-6. RIBA is headquartered in London.
+6. Headquarter in London.

 Since 1934, RIBA’s headquartered in London.
 Designed by George Grey Wornum, the building is of immense architectural significance.
 The national center is open to the public and houses a lecture theatre, exhibition spaces, a bookshop, café, bar, and an extensive library.